edinsoncs/suni/README.md

 # SUNI Digital Currency

-SUNI is a digital currency based largely on litcoin core.
+SUNI is a digital currency based largely on litecoin core.
 More information specific to the SUNI digital currency will be described here in the future.
 # Issues
     https://github.com/ockang/suni/issues
 # License